-Programme Specification - Foundation Degree Veterinary Nursing

-& BSc (Hons) Veterinary Nursing
+Programme Specification - Foundation Degree Veterinary Nursing & BSc (Hons) Veterinary Nursing

 1. Awarding institution The Royal Veterinary College 2.
 Teaching institution The Royal Veterinary College (University of London) 3.
 Programme accredited by The Royal Veterinary College (University of London) & Approval to deliver the FdSc Veterinary Nursing course has been granted by The Royal College of Veterinary Surgeons 4.
 Final award Foundation Degree in Veterinary Nursing or BSc (Hons) Veterinary Nursing 5.
 Programme Title Foundation Degree in Veterinary Nursing (FdSc VN) or BSc (Hons) Veterinary Nursing (BSc VN) 6.
 Date of First Intake September 2004 (FdScVN), September 2008 (BSc VN) 7.
 Frequency of Intake Annually in September 8.
 Duration and Mode(s) of Study Three years full-time (FdSc VN), Four years full-time (BSc VN) 9.
 Timing of Examination Board meetings After each examination period in April/May and November/December 10.
 Date of Last Quinquennial Review N/A 11.
 Date of Next Quinquennial Review 2013 12.
-Entry Requirements for FdSc VN UK qualifications Advanced/A2 Levels 120 UCAS tariff points at A2 and AS level including at least 60 UCAS tariff points in an A2 Science subject, Biology.
+Entry Requirements for FdSc VN UK qualifications Advanced/A2 Levels 120 UCAS tariff points at A2 and AS level including at least 60 UCAS tariff points in an A2 Science subject, including Biology.
 General Studies is not acceptable as a subject at A2/AS In addition to GCSE requirements Equivalent qualifications will be considered on their own merit.
-Access to HE Diplomas Diplomas must be Science based and include a minimum of 15 Credits at Level 3 in a Science subject.
-In addition to GCSE requirements preferably Biology.
-BTEC National Diploma Animal Management is accepted with PPP (Pass Pass Pass) overall, with Merits in the following subjects: • Animal Health • Animal Anatomy and Physiology • Practical Animal Handling and Husbandry In addition to GCSE requirements The following modules are also preferred: • Animal Nursing • Biochemistry and Microbiology in Animal Management • Scientific Investigation in Animal Management • Fundamentals of Science Cambridge Pre-U At least 120 UCAS tariff points including a science subject (preferably Biology) taken as a Principal subject with a minimum of Pass (P3) or higher.
+Access to HE Diplomas Diplomas must be Science based and include a minimum of 15 Credits at Level 3 in a Science subject, usually Biology.
+In addition to GCSE requirements BTEC National Animal Management is In addition to GCSE

+Diploma accepted with PPP (Pass Pass Pass) overall, with Merits in the following subjects: • Animal Health requirements Animal Anatomy and Physiology Practical Animal Handling and Husbandry The following modules are also preferred: Animal Nursing Biochemistry and Microbiology in Animal Management Scientific Investigation in Animal Management Fundamentals of Science Cambridge Pre-U At least 120 UCAS tariff points including a science subject (usually Biology) taken as a Principal subject with a minimum of Pass (P3) or higher.
 In addition to GCSE requirements International Baccalaureate Diploma or Certificates 120 UCAS tariff points to include a science subject (Biology) at Higher Level Grade 4.
 In addition to GCSE requirements If you took the IB outside of the UK please see our advice for International and EU applicants.
 Scottish Highers 120 UCAS tariff points from Highers or Advanced Highers, to include a Science subject (usually Biology) at minimum Higher grade C. In addition to GCSE requirements Welsh Baccalaureate 120 UCAS tariff points from A-level, AS-level, or the Welsh Bac Core, including 40 points from an A2 in science, usually Biology.
-In addition to GCSE requirements

-GCSE (in addition At least five at C grade Key Skills Level 2 in or above including: English Language Mathematics(B grade) Science Communication may be accepted instead of GCSE English and Key Skills Level 2 in Application of Number may be accepted instead of GCSE Mathematics
+In addition to GCSE requirements GCSE (in addition to qualifications above) At least five at C grade or above including: • English Language • Mathematics(B grade) • Science Key Skills Level 2 in Communication may be accepted instead of GCSE English and Key Skills Level 2 in Application of

+Number may be

+accepted instead of

+GCSE Mathematics